KRISTIN THOMPSON TOLKIEN FANDOM COLLECTION

 Scope and Content:

-The Raynor Memorial Libraries' Department of Special Collections and University Archives acquired this collection of secondary sources from Kristin Thompson over the course of 2013 and 2014.
+The Raynor Memorial Libraries' Department of Special Collections and University Archives acquired this collection of secondary sources from Kristin Thompson from 2013-2018.
 A noted film scholar at the University of Wisconsin-Madison, Thompson gathered much of this material while researching her book, The Frodo Franchise: The Lord of the Rings and Modern Hollywood (2007).
 The collection includes textual documents, audio-visual materials, textiles, and 3-dimensional artifacts.
 The collection provides a large and diverse sample of the merchandise marketed to fans of J. R. R. Tolkien.
 Most of the items in the collection were created in conjunction with, or in the wake of, the popular The Lord of the Rings Trilogy films directed for New Line Cinema by Peter Jackson: The Fellowship of the Ring (2001), The Two Towers (2002), and The Return of the King (2003).
 A few of the items in the collection pertain to Jackson's later films, The Hobbit: An Unexpected Journey (2012) and The Hobbit: The Desolation of Smaug (2013).
 A small grouping of items predates the era of the Peter Jackson films.

 Archivists separated the published books from the Thompson collection.
 These were subsequently cataloged in MARQCAT (the Marquette Libraries' electronic catalog) and stored with the department's Tolkien book collection.
 Also separated from the Thompson Collection were selected items (calendars, puzzles, and role-playing game products) that filled gaps within Series 5-Secondary Material of the J.R.R.
 Tolkien Collection.